 - Their product experience, especially where they encounter roadblocks.

 During interviews, we learned users are motivated to try Pantheon to solve these common problems:

-- Core updates for WordPress and Drupal can be a pain to apply to a site.
-Rolling back updates that have gone wrong is even more of a pain.
+- Core updates for WordPress and Drupal can be a pain to apply to a site because something may go wrong, and rolling back updates that have gone wrong is even more of a pain.
 Users want to get unexciting and potentially stressful work like this off their plates.